Black Box: Anri Sala and Michael Fried

 Curated by the artist and Michael Fried, The Johns Hopkins University J. R. Herbert Boone Chair in the Humanities, and organized by Curator of Contemporary Art Kristen Hileman.

 On Paper: Alternate Realities

 September 21, 2014-April 12, 2015

 This exhibition presents 26 prints never before on view by a diverse group of artists who are playfully exaggerating and reimaging the visual language of popular culture—religious stories, myths, and folk tales—to consider larger issues of class, gender, and politics.
 Among the works featured are two complete portfolios by Raymond Pettibon and Trenton Doyle Hancock, as well as newly acquired works by Wangechi Mutu, Amy Cutler, Chitra Ganesh, Toshio Sasaki, Iona Rozeal Brown, and William Villalongo.
 A long, accordion-bound book by Enrique Chagoya will span the center of the gallery.

-Curated by Ann Shafer, Associate Curator for Prints, Drawings & Photographs.
+Curated by Associate Curator of Prints, Drawings & Photographs Ann Shafer.